 We think that demonstrating how OMEN-SED can be coupled to an ESM and illustrating the type of output/information generated by OMEN-SED within such a coupling is a central aspect of the model description paper.

-However, we are fine with trimming down this section (as in the re-submitted version).
+However, we agree with trimming down this section (as in the re-submitted version).
 We will discuss an improved model-data analysis (also using observations of SWI-fluxes) in a follow-up publication (as also suggested by reviewer #3 K. Wallmann).

 Specifically, the sensitivity analysis for the spatially uniform degradation rate constants (Figure 12) and it's discussion has been removed (compare pages 47-50).

-DH: Should we remove more???
+DH: Should we remove more???- no

 Anonymous Referee #2